PhantomDraft/phantomdraft.github.io/content/en/articles/The Cabin for Grooming.md

 # Hide from everything but the archive
 hideFromSection: false
 ---
-## Turning a Beauty Case into a Monster Cabinet, like in *Cabin in the Woods*
+## Turning a Beauty Case into a Monster Cabin, like in *Cabin in the Woods*

 **What You'll Need:**